jamboree/cout/_posts/2014-07-25-lambda-overloading-and-recursive.md

 };
 {% endhighlight %}

 Now we can play with it.
-For instance, let's implement a recursive for_each for variadic param-pack:
+For instance, to implement a recursive for_each for variadic param-pack:

 {% highlight c++ %}
 auto const for_each = make_recursive_overload